learnyou/lysa/contributing.md

 ## Making Edits, Additions, and Deletions

-We follow a loose version of gitflow on the central repo, but this really only effects you in a few ways:
+We follow a loose version of gitflow on the [central repository][centrepo], but this really only effects you in a few ways:

 1) Do not make commits to master or develop